-Faculty members will submit proposals for MUSE by 4:00 pm, Monday, February 4, 2013 to the Faculty-Student Collaboration Award Committee (through the Office of Academic Affairs) for review and recommendation to the Provost.
+Faculty members will submit proposals for MUSE by 5:00 pm, Wednesday, January 29, 2014 to the Faculty-Student Collaboration Award Committee for review and recommendation to the Provost via an online process.
 Previous to the submission, the faculty will select the participating students, and append the selected student application materials to the faculty proposal.
 Therefore, the process has two steps: 1) selection of students by the faculty, and 2) submission of the complete proposal.

-A variety of funded proposals are available for viewing at http://fscollab.pages.tcnj.edu/muse, and there will be two MUSE proposal workshops on Thursday, January 24, 11:30-12:30 and 12:30-1:30, in the Library Auditorium.
+A variety of funded proposals are available for viewing at http://fscollab.pages.tcnj.edu/muse, and there will be two MUSE proposal workshops on Monday, December 9, 2013, in from 10:00 to 10:50 am and 11:00 to 11:50 am in Green Hall 204.
+In addition, the MUSE Director, will be available for faculty proposal consultation on January 13, 2014 from 10:00 am to 12:00 pm in the Student Center.
+Contact Benny Chan at chan@tcnj.edu for an appointment.